Mark Gertler (economist): Monetary policy rules

 Gertler and Bernanke published "Should Central Banks Respond to Movements in Asset Prices?" in the American Economic Review in 2001, five years before Bernanke replaced Alan Greenspan as Chairman of the Federal Reserve Board of Governors.
-The paper, which deals retrospectively with the stock market bubble of the Internet years, has become a widely cited policy paper in economics, outside the field as well as within.
-Bernanke and Gertler argue that the practice of targeting inflation and price stability, as the Federal Reserve has done since the 1980s, should be continued, while the more aggressive approach of managing "asset price bubbles", which some economists have advocated, would be ineffective or counterproductive.
+The paper, which deals retrospectively with the stock market bubble of the Internet years, has become a widely cited policy paper in economics.
+Bernanke and Gertler argue that a central bank committed to flexible inflation targeting should respond to asset prices only insofar as they affect the inflation outlook, and that a more aggressive approach of managing "asset price bubbles" would be ineffective or counterproductive.